 In calorie-counting days many people became very aware of was just how many calories alcohol had in it.
-I felt like I couldn't go out and have fun knowing that alcohol was loaded with calories unless I cut the calories I was eating.
+They feel they can't go out and have fun knowing that alcohol was loaded with calories unless they cut the calories they're eating.

-And no, I didn't think of the dangers to my body, my brain my liver or anything else.
-I didn't think that I was cutting out healthy food and substituting it for the empty (but sugar-high) calories of alcohol.
+They typically don't think of the dangers to their body, their brain their liver or anything else.
+The don't think about cutting out healthy food and substituting it for the empty (but sugar-high) calories of alcohol.
 It's just the price to pay to stay thin.
 And as we all know: you can apparently never be "thin enough or have too much money!

-All I thought about was being, and staying, thin AND still being able to party.
-And besides not eating all day meant that the alcohol 'zing' hit me much faster which made I felt wittier and much more charming faster.
+The only consideration is being, and staying, thin AND still being able to party.
+And besides not eating all day means that the alcohol 'zing' hits faster making people feel wittier, more charming and acceptable.

 A TV show interviewed a self admitted Drunkorexic, Fern Jarvis, an aspiring model who hails from London.
 She admitted knowing all too well that what she was doing was dangerous but also went on to say that she just tries to brush that out of her mind and not think about it.